evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **justify-self**

-- Horizontal alignment of this grid content
+- Controls the horizontal alignment of an individual grid item within its cell
+- Overrides the justify-items value from the container

 <!-- ```css
 .item {